-Based on short stories by James Michener published collectively as Tales of the South Pacific, South Pacific opened on Broadway at the Majestic Theatre on April 7, 1949, starring Mary Martin, Ezio Pinza and Juanita Hall.
+Based on short stories by James Michener published collectively as Tales of the South Pacific, the musical South Pacific opened on Broadway at the Majestic Theatre on April 7, 1949, starring Mary Martin, Ezio Pinza and Juanita Hall.
 South Pacific won the 1950 Pulitzer Prize for Drama, marking the first time the committee included a composer in the drama prize.
-The original production also received ten … Read More
+The original production … Read More

 With Emile’s whereabouts still in question, Nellie goes to Emile’s house to be with his children, Ngana and Jerome.
 The three are sharing a meal on their patio dinner table when Emile suddenly appears, home from the mission.
 He joins them at the table, taking Nellie’s hand in his.